US$10,179raised of $1,000,000.00 goal goal

 One pre-pandemic projection by the World Bank (in 2018) indicated that, by 2030, over 90% of the world’s extreme poor (400m+) will live in Sub Saharan Africa.
 Moreover, Sub Saharan African poverty itself isn’t created equal.
 It is tougher in given regions, and I happen to be living in one of its hotspots.

-As someone who has spent the biggest part of my life in chronic poverty, this surely worries me.
+As someone who has spent the vast portion of my life in ultra poverty, this surely worries me.

 What I want to change: